Maple leaf Proudly BC Owned & Operated for over 40 years.

 Tree, shrubs and perennials: The good news is many of the non-native plants we grow are quite happy to adapt to our climate or they come from somewhere in the world with a similar climate, so timing their plating is pretty easy.
 The cold months of winter should be avoided as the soil is most likely either frozen or water logged, and the blasting heat and drought of summer is not ideal either.
 Spring and fall on the other hand are perfect for planting trees, shrubs and perennials.

-Tender annuals and veggies: This is where things get a little murky and complicated.
-Sometimes it can feel like a guessing game to try and hit the sweet spot for these warm climate tender annuals and veggies.
+Tender annuals and veggies: This is where things get a little complicated.
 We want our plants to get the most time possible to grow and be enjoyed, but if we go too early then they die and too late and they won’t thrive as well.
-So, knowing when to plant is a valuable tool.
 But that big question of when depends on a lot of factors.
 Whether you are growing in a pot or out in the garden?
 The soil in a pot or raised bed heats up faster and containers can be moved to a sheltered spot or easily covered in case of a cold snap.
 What kind of plants are we talking about?
 Cool weather veggies or warm weather veggies?
 Transplants or direct sowing of seeds?
-Now before your hand starts twitching to toss the electronic device again, stay with me.
 Deciphering the complexities of timing your plantings can be simplified and assisted with a little help.
 Here are a couple of ways to tackle it.

 • Go by the calendar – Mother’s Day is generally accepted in our Canadian climate to be a safe time to plant out warm loving plants such as tomatoes and basil, since the danger of frost is generally gone.
 But the calendar can lie and with our climate changing it’s not always fail-safe.